 Admissions Information & Deadline:

-To be considered for a Presidential Fellowship, you must apply to a WPI PhD program by January 1, 2018.
+To be considered for a Presidential Fellowship, you must apply to a WPI PhD program no later than January 1, 2020 for admission in the fall.
 After you have submitted your application, please send an email with "Presidential Fellowship" as the subject line to firstname.lastname@example.org and we will forward your application to the review committee.

 Find your passion.
 Change the world.